IBM/microservices-traffic-management-using-istio/README.md

 #### [Troubleshooting](#troubleshooting-1)

+# Part A: Deploy Istio service mesh and sample application on Kubernetes

-# 1. Installing Istio in your Cluster
+## 1. Install Istio on Kubernetes

-## 1.1 Download the Istio source
+### 1.1 Download the Istio source
   1. Download the latest Istio release for your OS: [Istio releases](https://github.com/istio/istio/releases)
   2. Extract and go to the root directory.
   3. Copy the `istioctl` bin to your local bin